rankingdigitalrights/index2017/app/findings/recommendations/index.md

 <li><strong>Disclose processes for mitigating the risk and severity of data breaches. </strong>Companies should also disclose procedures for dealing with breaches when they occur.
 Communicate with users and provide them with an appropriate remedy.</li>
 </ul>
 <ul>
 <li><strong>Where permitted by law, publicly commit to implement the highest encryption standards available. </strong>This disclosure should include encryption in transit, end-to-end encryption, and forward secrecy.
-At minimum, make it possible for users to encrypt their own data as securely as possible and communicate this to users clearly..
+At minimum, make it possible for users to encrypt their own data as securely as possible and communicate this to users clearly.
 Where the law prohibits strong encryption, clearly say so to users, explaining the specific legal barrier and the potential consequences for user privacy and safety. </li>
 </ul>
 <h2>For governments</h2>
 <p>Full corporate accountability will only be achieved when governments are also held accountable.
-Governments must work with the private sector and civil society to ensure that legal and regulatory frameworks make it possible for companies respect digital rights. </p>
+Governments must work with the private sector and civil society to ensure that legal and regulatory frameworks make it possible for companies to respect digital rights. </p>
 <ul>
 <li><strong>Publish government transparency reports</strong> that disclose the volume, nature, and legal basis for requests made to companies to share user information or restrict speech.
 This should be a fundamental component of any nation's <a href="https://www.freedomonlinecoalition.com/wp-content/uploads/2015/10/FOC-WG3-Privacy-and-Transparency-Online-Report-November-2015.pdf">commitment to open government</a>.</li>
 </ul>